 - Free merchandising and marketing benefits from DoorDash

-The application is designed to glean a better understanding of the business’ long term goals and unique experience operating during the COVID-19 pandemic.
+The application is designed to glean a better understanding of the business’ long term goals and their involvement in their local communities.
 A rubric will be used to review and score each application.
 The rubric is based on the application questions and the program's overall objective to support the business owner's plan.

 No. Applications to the program are open to eligible restaurants regardless of whether they are current DoorDash or Caviar partners.

-Participants will receive $10,000 at the beginning of the program in early April, and $10,000 at the conclusion in May.
-The goal of the Accelerator program is to help entrepreneurs not only learn hard skills necessary for adapting to challenges of the pandemic, but to create very unique tailored business plans to apply to their restaurants for the future.
-We want the funds to help propel their plans as they graduate from the Accelerator program.
-But we know restaurants are struggling and there are immediate needs as well.
+Participants will receive $10,000 at the beginning of the program, and $10,000 at the conclusion.
+The goal of the Accelerator program is to help entrepreneurs not only learn hard skills necessary for adapting to challenges of running a small business, but to create very unique tailored business plans to apply to their restaurants for the future.

-If you have access needs to participate in the Accelerator, please email email@example.com.
-While the format of this round of the Accelerator is best suited for proficient English speakers, we’re committed to supporting language access and look forward to providing resources that address multilingual needs.
+Our online accelerator curriculum is available in Spanish.
+If you have additional access needs to participate in the Accelerator, please email email@example.com.
+While the format of the Accelerator local cohorts are best suited for proficient English speakers, we’re committed to supporting language access and look forward to providing resources that address multilingual needs.